Climate change, climate justice and FMR's Water program

 What about Line 3?

-The Enbridge Line 3 Pipeline, if built, will cross more than 200 streams in the Mississippi River headwaters, impacting hundreds of acres of wetlands.
+The Enbridge Line 3 Pipeline crosses more than 200 streams in the Mississippi River headwaters, impacting hundreds of acres of wetlands.
 The line represents a massive investment in delivering the dirtiest and most carbon-intensive tar sands oil to market.

 While FMR pipeline issues are not a major focus of our work, we do believe this is a catastrophic mistake in the face of a global climate crisis.
-That's why, in January, we signed on to an open letter to Minnesota decision-makers in the Star Tribune, and we'll continue to follow the lead of our ally water protector organizations on this issue.
+That's why we signed on to an open letter to Minnesota decision-makers in the Star Tribune, and we'll continue to follow the lead of our ally water protector organizations on this issue.

 What can we do about climate justice and water issues?